geowarin/ts-react/README.md

 It will be part of typescript 1.6.
 In the meantime, the example is using a [nightly build](https://github.com/TypeStrong/ntypescript) of typescript.

 It is a very interesting language.
-It gives you autocompletion, all sorts of refactoring and compile time errors (for react components props for examples!).
+It gives you autocompletion, all sorts of refactorings and compile time errors (for react components props for examples!).

 Give it a shot, it might change the way you develop :)